All Episodes

 Glad you called.

-How's Midland Texas going to react to that?
+How's Midland, Texas going to react to that?

 There's a lot of these people that believe this.

-You'll get that one percenter who has on CNN for some god awful reason, and I don't know why.
+You'll get that one percenter who has on CNN for some god-awful reason, and I don't know why.

-Like that's never gonna happen.
+Like, that's never going to happen.

-Look, this is a serious point.
+This is a serious point.

-You you you it it's on paper eliminating oil, gas, cars, cows, and planes, and everything's free.
+It's on paper eliminating oil, gas, cars, cows, and planes, and everything's free.

-And you know, socialists, their favorite word is free.
+And, you know, socialists, their favorite word is free.

 We know the answer.